sharpstream/junior-developer-interview-2019/readme.md

 ### Find the answers

-Now using php in the index.php file load the data from the `stations.json` file and find calculate the answers to each of the above.
+Now using php in the index.php file load the data from `stations.json` and calculate the answers to each of the above.

 By running `php index.php` in the command line there should be an output that looks like this :